ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-intrastat.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup** and then choose the related link.
 2. On the **General Ledger Setup** page you must select**SK** in **Legislation**field.
 3. Confirm with the **OK** button.

+> [!IMPORTANT]
+> From version 25 onwards, it is necessary to have the basic functionality set up in *Intrastat reporting settings* (see [documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/finance-how-setup-report-intrastat)).

 ## Intrastat file mapping